 At the bottom of the next screen, you can see a list of all the Apple devices you own.
-The first is the iPhone you’re using, and its model is displayed in small text, as seen below.
+The first is the iPhone you’re using, and its model is displayed in a smaller font, as seen below.

-Your iPhone’s model is displayed under its image at the top, as well as in the Model field under Device info.
+Your iPhone model is displayed under its image at the top, as well as in the Model field in the Device Info section.

 The Settings app also offers another way to tell the model of your iPhone.
 Open Settings and go to General.

-On the General screen, tap on the first entry, called About.
+On the General screen, tap the first entry, called About.

-This opens the About screen, where you can find your iPhone’s Model Name, as seen below.
+This opens the About screen, where you can find your iPhone’s Model Name.

 NOTE: The Model Name entry is only available if your iPhone is running iOS 12.2 or newer.
-If you’re using an older iPhone, tap once on the Model Number entry, and you can see the value next to it change.
-The new value displayed next to the Model Number should start with an A, as seen below.
+If you’re using an older iPhone, tap once on the Model Number, and you can see the value next to it change.
+The new value displayed next to the Model Number should start with the letter A, as seen below.

-Use the list at the end of the next chapter to find the new Model Number value and figure out which iPhone you have.
+Use the list at the end of this guide to find the new Model Number value and figure out which iPhone you have.